Neukom Family Professor of Anthropology and of Social Sciences in the College; Department Chair

 PhD, University of California Berkeley, 2000

 William T.S.
-Mazzarella writes and teaches on the political anthropology of mass publicity, with special reference to India.
+Mazzarella writes and teaches on the political anthropology of mass publicity, critical theory, affect and aesthetics, ritual and performance, and the occult shadow of the modern.
 His books include Shoveling Smoke: Advertising and Globalization in Contemporary India (Duke, 2003) and Censorium: Cinema and the Open Edge of Mass Publicity (Duke, 2013).
 He is also the co-editor, with Raminder Kaur, of Censorship in South Asia: Cultural Regulation from Sedition to Seduction (Indiana, 2009), and the editor of K D Katrak: Collected Poems (Poetrywala, 2016).
 His most recent book, The Mana of Mass Society (Chicago, 2017), brings classic anthropological writings on magical efficacy and charismatic agency into conversation with critical-theoretical takes on marketing, aesthetics, and the commodity image.
 For a sampling of Dr Mazzarella’s publications, please visit his academia.edu profile.